 In 1973, President was purchased from the British Waterways Board by Malcolm Braine and Nicholas Bostock for the sum of £1513.60 Including 10% VAT along with four other narrow boats.

-The Hull was in a sad state, half submerged and stripped by vandals of everything of value, the woodwork of the cabin rotting away, Platework corroded and rusted where exposed to the ravaged of the polluted and highly saline river water, yet the once proud name ‘President’ could just be discerned on the cabbin sides(Restorations of Steam Narrowboat ‘President’ C.P.
+The hull was in a sad state, half submerged and stripped by vandals of everything of value, the woodwork of the cabin rotting away, platework corroded and rusted where exposed to the ravaged of the polluted and highly saline river water, yet the once proud name ‘President’ could just be discerned on the cabin sides(Restorations of Steam Narrowboat ‘President’ C.P.
 Weaver)

 By July 1976, the restoration of President began and in 1977 the ‘President Steamer Company’ was founded by Nicholas and Malcolm with the objective to restore President and to keep it in commision with the help of sponsorship, advertising, film work and the carrying of simple cargoes.

-The restoration included the replacement of the elm bottoms, A new oak keelson, new gunwales and a new cabin built to steamer dimensions fitted out in the traditional manor with a steal section over the engine room to allow the boiler to be installed.
+The restoration included the replacement of the elm bottoms, a new oak keelson, new gunwales and a new cabin built to steamer dimensions fitted out in the traditional manner with a steal section over the engine room to allow the boiler to be installed.

-All of the original FMC steamer engines and boilers were scrapped and so alternatives would have to be sourced, The Boiler came in the form of a 1928 Muir and Findlay salvaged from steam boat ‘Leviathan’.
-This boiler was a horizontal, coal fired “Scotch” Return tube marine unit, a near replica of the ruston-proctor boiler used in the original boats.
+All original FMC steamer engines and boilers had been scrapped and so alternatives would have to be sourced.
+The boiler came in the form of a 1928 Muir and Findlay salvaged from steam boat ‘Leviathan’.
+This boiler was a horizontal, coal fired “Scotch” return tube marine unit, a near replica of the Ruston-Proctor boiler used in the original boats.
 As none of the original engines remained, building a replica engine was considered, however this would of been highly expencive so a vertical, two cylinder Rowhedge engine was bought.

 years at a cost exceeding £15,000 – twenty five times the original figure for building the boat.